First-hand accounts from JFA mentors and volunteers...

 Trained by JFA as a high school senior, Conny then helped save a child's life.
 In this Impact Report from 2012, she tells her story.

 Crash Course Training Helps Save a Life

 Amanda made a beeline for our table, knelt down, and drew her line directly below the conception photo, signifying her view that human rights begin at that point.
-Later that day, she helped save a child from abortion.
+Later that day, through a conversation with her friend "Kim," she helped save a child we call "Lucy" from abortion.
 Read the whole story in this Impact Report from 2012.

 This Impact Report from 2014 tells the stories of Anne Marie, Sarah Mary, Jacqueline, Olivia, Maggie, Judy, and Kristi in their own words.